Monday, October 22, 2018

 It is a fact, though not generally known, that there were several of these old pictographs in the vicinity of Alton, and this may account for some of the early differences in the description.
 Three or four miles above Alton, below the mouth of the stream called Piasa Creek, is a series of these old pictographs, the most prominent of which are the outlines of two giant birds without wings.
 That these were noted by the early voyagers, there is no doubt.

 Many years ago, many of the old citizens of Alton met to discuss the location and appearance of the Piasa.
 Among those present were the Hon.
 Samuel Blackmaster and Henry G. McPike, the mayor of Alton at that time.
-The two gentlemen named were especially familiar with the old pictograph and kindly spent some time making a sketch of the Piasa.
+The two gentlemen were especially familiar with the old pictograph and spent some time making a sketch of the Piasa.

 From these various sources, an engraving was made of the Piasa.
 It may be objected to by some finding the work overly elaborate for an Indian artist, and that has merit."
 This conveys the criticism without explicitly agreeing with it.
 But Marquette, after describing the picture as representing a hideous dragon, combining birds, animals, reptiles, and fishes with a man's face, remarks: "These monsters were so well painted that the Indians could hardly have designed them.
 Good painters in France would hardly have done as well."